igaray/name_pryer/README.md

 ### TODO

 ---
-Add flag to specify creation of an undo script, which when run will undo changes.

-``-u``

----
 * Add flag to specify operation only on files (default), only on dirs, or both.

 ``-m [f | d | b]``